fkfest/ElemCo.jl/README.md

 # ElemCo.jl <img align="right" src="files/coil.png" height=74> <br/><br/>

 Julia implementation of various electron-correlation methods (main focus on coupled cluster methods).
-The integrals are obtained from a FCIDUMP file or calculated using the `GaussianBasis` package.
+The integrals are obtained from a FCIDUMP file or calculated using an interface to [libcint](https://github.com/sunqm/libcint).

 ## Capabilities